Omar Abdalla

 What company does Omar Abdalla work for?

-What is Omar Abdalla's role at the current company?
+What is Omar Abdalla's role at Vanderbilt University School of Medicine?

 What schools did Omar Abdalla attend?

-Not the Omar Abdalla you were looking for?
+Check these profiles if this is not the Omar Abdalla you were looking for.